 Business rules are often implicit, so it will take some skill and analytical prowess to unearth them.
 It may help to employ another strategy (described below, #7); how is the functionality going to be tested?
 Often, test cases imply important business rules.
-Once the business rules have been identified, it will again have improved our understanding and ability to estimate.
-The product owner may decide that some business rules are not important for now, or can be implemented in a simplified form.
-Perhaps it’s ok for now to manually return unpaid products to stock when a payment has not been received within 48 hours, or orders can be cancelled manually.
+Once the business rules have been identified, they will again have improved our understanding.
+The product owner may decide that some business rules are not important for now or can be implemented in a simplified form.
+Perhaps it’s ok for now to manually return unpaid products to stock when a payment has not been received within 48 hours, or orders can be canceled manually.
 Even more pragmatically, a message on the site explaining that ‘orders are not shipped outside the US’ or that ‘the minimum order price has to be at least 10 dollars’ may be sufficient for now.
 It will save time and money required to enforce this business rule.

 Strategy 3: Breaking down by happy / unhappy flow